ap

 “I’ve got some recovery to do.”

-By opening tip of the next game, Denver’s first injury alarm of the playoffs had sounded.
-It was always going to happen at some point.
-But this was sooner than the Nuggets wanted.
+By opening tip of the next game, the Nuggets were in a code-red situation.
+It was always liable to happen at some point during this playoff run.
+But Game 3 of the first round was far sooner than they anticipated.

-Gordon, 31, spent most of the regular season going in and out of the lineup with a recurring right hamstring strain.
-The left calf tightness first popped up on March 29, when he woke up feeling discomfort and reported it to the team.
-He sat out that night against the Warriors, a decision made out of precaution.
+Gordon, 30, was in and out of the lineup this season because of a recurring right hamstring strain.
+His left calf tightness first popped up on March 29, when he woke up feeling discomfort and reported it to the team.
+He sat out that night against the Warriors, a decision made out of precaution, then returned for the next game.

 Last season, Gordon missed 31 games and came off the bench in nine others because of a right calf strain.
 He played through that injury during the playoffs, scoring two game-winners for Denver.
 The whole time, he was “taking a chance every time he explodes and jumps,” Adelman said last May.
 Gordon ended up suffering a left hamstring strain in Game 6 of Denver’s second-round series against Oklahoma City.
 He tried to play through that as well in Game 7, contributing eight points and 11 rebounds in a season-ending loss.